May 28, 2020

 telnet yourdomain.com 21

-As some routers and firewalls block FTP port 21 due to security reasons, it’s essential to check the port’s connection before performing the File Transfer Protocol.
-By following our tutorial, we hope you’re able to verify whether or not the port is open.
+Some routers and firewalls block FTP port 21 due to security reasons, so it’s essential to check the port’s connection before performing the File Transfer Protocol.
+You can find more information on FTP here.

 March 22 2018